hotjar/jira-analysis/README.md

 The `analyse_issue_types` config is optional: use it to set issue types that have fixed or deliberately short times e.g. toil (that should take less than a day) or spikes (that are fixed lengths of time).
 This avoids messing up your cycle time charts.

+The `exclude_issues` option sets the issues to ignore for analysis globally.
+This is handy for cases where your Jira stories haven't been maintained cleanly e.g. started then stopped work, then started again later.

 ## Running